aws/aws-toolkit-vscode/docs/UI_E2E_Test.md

 #### `test:ui:run`

 Compiles TypeScript and runs UI tests within the dist directory.
-You must run this everytime you make a new change to your tests in order to recompile them.
+You must run this everytime you make a new change to your tests in order to recompile the tests.

 ```bash
 npm run test:ui:run